 Dr. Stefan Nicovich, associate professor of marketing,has been named the 2010-11 recipient of the C. Raine Sydnor Sr. Professorship Award for Teaching Excellence in Business in the School of Business and Economics.

 The Sydnor Professorship recognizes teaching excellence in business by honoring a master teacher who has demonstrated, over an extended period of time, a dedication to classroom excellence, a commitment to advising and supervising students, and effectiveness in business education instruction.
 Nominations are submitted by faculty colleagues or students.

-A member of the Lynchburg College faculty since 2005, Dr. Nicovich previously taught at the University of New Hampshire and the University of Memphis.
+A member of the University of Lynchburg faculty since 2005, Dr. Nicovich previously taught at the University of New Hampshire and the University of Memphis.
 His primary research interests include the impact of computer-mediated communication on consumer attitudes and ways in which self-concept affects decision-making in artificial environments.
 His primary teaching interests are in the areas of marketing communication, consumer behavior, and entrepreneurship.

 Dr. Nicovich is the author of more than 25 articles and competitive paper presentations, which have appeared in such publications as The International Journal of Advertising, The Journal Consumer Behavior, The Journal of Business and Economic Studies, The Journal of Interactive Advertising, The Journal of Computer Mediated Communications, Information Resources Management Journal, and The Journal of Interactive Marketing.

 In addition to his teaching responsibilities, Dr. Nicovich has served the College as chair of the Marketing Department, member of the Marketing Task Force, and member of the College Marketing Committee.
 He is the faculty sponsor for the University of Lynchburg Entrepreneurial Organization.